 Each year falling trees and branches cause countless injuries and deaths, as well as millions of dollars in damage for homeowners.

-Can you see any big dying or dead branches?
+Can you see any large dying or dead branches?

 Is the root plate showing any signs of decay or damage?